rojo-rbx/rbx-dom/docs/binary.md

 The `Weight` and `Style` fields are stored as little-endian unsigned integers.
 These are usually treated like enums, and to assign them in Roblox Studio an Enum is used.
 Interestingly, the `Weight` is *always* stored as a number in binary and XML, but `Style` is stored as a number in binary and as text in XML.

-The `CachedFaceId` field is always present, but is allows to be an empty string (a string of length `0`).
+The `CachedFaceId` field is always present, but is allowed to be an empty string (a string of length `0`).
 When represented in XML, this property will be omitted if it is an empty string.
 This property is not visible via any user APIs in Roblox Studio.

 ## Data Storage Notes